‘She is fighting beyond the grave to get justice’ — family of slain Mahlako Rabalao on postponed murder case

-Rabalao’s aunt Grace Magoje said she believed her niece’s spirit was fighting and would ensure she gets justice.
+Rabalao’s aunt Mmaphefo Grace Mogotsi said she believed her niece’s spirit was fighting and would ensure she gets justice.

 “I do not have a lot to say, but I believe today [Monday] a suspect is in court because my child is fighting hard to get justice for herself,” Magoje told TimesLIVE.